deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “But what does that prove?
 That you can be toyed with and you’ll just roll over?”

 “Or that I’m level-headed enough to only worry about the big shit, I guess,” Wilde said.
-“Like… You’re gonna be livin’ on top of these lads in a high stress environment.
+“Like… You’re gonna be livin’ on top of these lads in a high-stress environment.
 You need to know when to let the small irritations slide by.
 That’s how you get along and build a team.”

 “So… it was a test.”